torvalds/linux/Documentation/admin-guide/quickly-build-trimmed-linux.rst

 .. _buildrequires_sbs:

- * Install all software required to build a Linux kernel.
+ * Install all software required to build a GNU/Linux kernel.
 Often you will need:
    'bc', 'binutils' ('ld' et al.), 'bison', 'flex', 'gcc', 'git', 'openssl', 'pahole', 'perl', and the development headers for 'libelf' and 'openssl'.
-The reference section shows how to quickly install those on various popular Linux distributions.
+The reference section shows how to quickly install those on various popular GNU/Linux distributions.

    [:ref:`details<buildrequires>`]

 .. _diskspace_sbs:

- * Ensure to have enough free space for building and installing Linux.
+ * Ensure to have enough free space for building and installing GNU/Linux.
 For the latter 150 Megabyte in /lib/ and 100 in /boot/ are a safe bet.
 For storing sources and build artifacts 12 Gigabyte in your home directory should typically suffice.
 If you have less available, be sure to check the reference